Branwell Brontë: Adulthood

-With his father, Brontë reviewed the classics with a view to future employment as a tutor.
+With his father, Branwell reviewed the classics with a view to future employment as a tutor.
 At the beginning of January 1840, he started his employment with the family of Robert Postlethwaite in Broughton-in-Furness.
 During this time he wrote letters to his pub friends in Haworth which give "a vivid picture of Branwell's scabrous humour, his boastfulness, and his need to be accepted in a man's world".
-According to Brontë, he started his job off with a riotous drinking session in Kendal.
+According to Branwell, he started his job off with a riotous drinking session in Kendal.

 During this employment he continued his literary work, including sending poems and translations to Thomas De Quincey and Hartley Coleridge who both lived in the Lake District.
 At Coleridge's invitation, he visited the poet at his cottage who encouraged him to pursue his translations of Horace's Odes.
-In June 1840 he sent the translations to Coleridge, despite having been dismissed by the Postlethwaites.
-According to Juliet Barker's biography of the Brontës, he may have fathered an illegitimate child during time in the town, but others suspect that it may be more of Brontë's boasting.
+In June 1840 he sent the translations to Coleridge, after having been dismissed by the Postlethwaites.
+According to Juliet Barker's biography of the Brontës, he may have fathered an illegitimate child during time in the town, but others suspect that this belief may be due to Branwell's boasting.
 Coleridge began an encouraging letter about the quality of the translations in November–December 1840 but never finished it.

-In October 1840, Brontë moved near to Halifax, where he had many good friends including the sculptor Joseph Bentley Leyland and Francis Grundy.
+In October 1840, Branwell moved near to Halifax, where he had many good friends including the sculptor Joseph Bentley Leyland and Francis Grundy.
 He obtained employment with the Manchester and Leeds Railway, initially as 'assistant clerk in charge' at Sowerby Bridge railway station, where he was paid £75 per annum (paid quarterly).

 Later, on 1 April 1841, he was promoted to 'clerk in charge' at Luddendenfoot railway station in West Yorkshire, where his salary increased to £130.
-In 1842 he was dismissed due to a deficit in the accounts of £11–1s–7d (£11.19) This had probably been stolen by Watson, the porter, who was left in charge when Brontë went drinking.
+In 1842 he was dismissed due to a deficit in the accounts of £11–1s–7d.
+This had probably been stolen by Watson, the porter, who was left in charge when Branwell went drinking.
 This was attributed to incompetence rather than theft and the missing sum was deducted from his salary.